Kobir143/kobir/README.md

 # kobir
-This is paid tools so you need permition
+Paid tools, so you need permition